coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-wallet-config.md

 ![chainlist-testnet-connect-metmask](../../static/img/testnet-wallet-config/chainlist-testnet-connect-3.png)
 </p>

-4. Add Core testnet by clicking the `Approve` button.
+4. Add Core Testnet by clicking the `Approve` button.

 The Core Testnet is now added to your MetaMask.